The following explains how to revise your contact information.

 Editing

 You may edit any of the data fields having a green bar to the left of the field label.
 In Figure 5, this member revised his email address and his web password.
 (Compare these with the fields shown in Figure 1.)
-Both of those items have green bars to the left.
+Because there are green bars on the left of these two fields, it is permissible to change them.

 The database will not update information that the member edits in fields having a gray bar instead of a green bar on the left.
 Club officers are authorized to change these fields, but the web server knows not to modify the fields marked with gray bars for normal members.